There’s an old African proverb that I think is very relevant to the work we do when delivering complex IT transformation projects:

 More often than not, this togetherness goes beyond the HighPoint team that we deploy on these initiatives.
 It also relates to the set of technology partners and third-party collaborators that we must successfully bring together if we want to create a formidable delivery team that guarantees best in class outcomes.

 In every case where we involve a third-party partner in a project in this way, HighPoint always retains overall responsibility for the project and its success.
 Our ability to deliver is, after all, the reason our clients choose to work with us.
 We never white label a specialist partner’s capability or attempt to present it as our own; it’s just not necessary.
-In our view, what is absolutely essential is that all projects, including those utilizing contributing partners, generate the same level of trust, shared responsibility, and cultural fit.
-My colleague Tom Coulbeck delves more into this topic in his recent blog.
+In our view, what is absolutely essential is that all projects, including those utilising contributing partners, generate the same level of trust, shared responsibility and cultural fit.

 So how do we find Partners we want to work with?